87andrewh/WeirdAntiCheatIdeas/README.md

 - Again, incentivize cheaters to stay in isolated lobbies

 ### Anti-Harassment
-- Harassment is unacceptable and likely causes more damage than cheaters
+- Harassment likely causes more damage than cheaters
-- Market opportunity of making competitive games more accessible to women
+- Really easy to get organizational support
-- Best punishment and rehabilitation policies?
+- Best damage control and rehabilitation policies?
+- Harassment and hatred aren't specific to gaming, but it's enhanced by it.
+- How to cultivate a community that brings out the goodness in everyone?

 ### Industry Goals:
 - Encourage collaboration, publications, and conferences